Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsection{Antenna Array Design}

 For radio sensing, each antenna with an independent RF chain is like a pixel in the camera.
 But a radio system allows more flexible control and processing of both transmitted and received signals.
-Therefore, there are more designs for antenna arrays in PMNs that we can do apart from the MIMO precoding for waveform optimization as discussed in last subsection.
-Below, we exemplify two research topics on antenna array design.
+Therefore, there are more designs for antenna arrays in PMNs that we can do apart from the MIMO precoding for waveform optimization as discussed in the last subsection.
+A classification of these techniques is presented in Table \ref{tab-array}, including virtual array design, sparse array design, and spatial modulation.
+These techniques are elaborated on below.